lmfit/lmfit-py/doc/builtin_models.rst

 ``amplitude`` parameter).
 The ``prefix`` values are attached transparently to the models.

-MN----: Note that the calls to :meth:`make_param` used the bare name, without the prefix.
-We could have used them, but because we used the individual model ``gauss1`` and ``gauss2``, there was no need.
+Note that the calls to :meth:`make_param` used the bare name, without the prefix.
+We could have used the prefixes, but because we used the individual model ``gauss1`` and ``gauss2``, there was no need.